 Where does HU get its funding?

 HU was founded and is wholly funded by Pam and Pierre Omidyar.
-HU is part of The Omidyar Group, which represents the philanthropic, personal, and professional interests of our founders.
+HU is founded by The Omidyar Group, which represents the philanthropic, personal, and professional interests of our founders.

 How much funding does HU give out?